If you are finding it difficult to remain independenton your own, we can help you access adult social care and identify how you can be supported.

 If we can help, you may have to pay for some, or all, of your care and support, you'll receive a personal budget from us.

-If you are unable to receive help from us, we'll be able to advise on free services available in the community that may be available to you, and how you can self fund your care.
+If you are unable to receive help from us, we can advise you of other services in the community that may be available to you and could be free.
+We can also advise how you can fund your own support.

 If you are planning to move into a care home, you may be able to take out a loan with us to help pay for your care.
 This could also cover any 'top up' payments, which are required if you choose care accommodation that is more expensive than your personal budget allows.
 Family members are also able to make 'top up' payments on your behalf.